h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_3_Quiz.md

 #### Task
 1. Calculate the total number of possible feature subsets
 2. Calculate the number of subsets with exactly 7 features
-3. If each subset evaluation takes 0.1 seconds, how long would exhaustive search take?
+3. If each subset evaluation takes $0.1$ seconds, how long would exhaustive search take?
 4. If you use forward selection starting with 1 feature, how many evaluations are needed?
 5. Design a heuristic search strategy that evaluates at most 1000 subsets
 6. If you implement a "smart" search that skips subsets where the first 3 features are all from the same correlation cluster (assume 4 clusters of 5 features each), calculate how many subsets you can skip.
 What percentage of the search space does this represent?
+7. If you use a genetic algorithm with population size 50, mutation rate $0.1$, and crossover rate $0.8$, calculate the expected number of unique feature subsets generated in 10 generations.
+Assume each generation produces 50 offspring and 10% of offspring are duplicates.

 For a detailed explanation of this question, see [Question 3: Search Space Problem](L8_3_3_explanation.md).

 ## Question 4

 ### Problem Statement
 A dataset has 100 features that can be grouped into 5 clusters based on correlation.
-Each cluster contains 20 features with average within-cluster correlation of 0.8.
+Each cluster contains 20 features with average within-cluster correlation of $0.8$.

 #### Task
 1. Calculate the effective number of independent features after clustering
 2. If you select one feature from each cluster, how does this reduce the search space?
 3. Calculate the reduction in search space size (as a percentage)
-4. If features within clusters have correlation > 0.7, how many clusters would you expect?
+4. If features within clusters have correlation > $0.7$, how many clusters would you expect?
 5. Design a clustering strategy that maximizes feature independence
-6. If you use hierarchical clustering with a correlation threshold of 0.7, and the correlation matrix shows that features 1-20 have correlations ranging from 0.75 to 0.95, features 21-40 have correlations 0.65 to 0.85, and features 41-60 have correlations 0.55 to 0.75, how many clusters would you actually get?
+6. If you use hierarchical clustering with a correlation threshold of $0.7$, and the correlation matrix shows that features 1-20 have correlations ranging from $0.75$ to $0.95$, features 21-40 have correlations $0.65$ to $0.85$, and features 41-60 have correlations $0.55$ to $0.75$, how many clusters would you actually get?
 Calculate the average correlation within each resulting cluster.
+7. Calculate the silhouette score for a feature if its average distance to features in its own cluster is $0.3$ and its average distance to features in the nearest other cluster is $0.7$.
+If the silhouette score ranges from $-1$ to $1$, interpret this value.
+Then calculate the Davies-Bouldin index if you have 3 clusters with average within-cluster distances of $0.4$, $0.5$, and $0.6$.

 For a detailed explanation of this question, see [Question 4: Feature Clustering](L8_3_4_explanation.md).